Destro: DiC

 In the miniseries "Operation: Dragonfire" of the DiC G.I.
-Joe, Destro (voiced by Maurice LaMarche) has survived the events of the movie and is now Serpentor's right-hand man.
-He now sports a gold mask and 'Iron Grenadier' uniform with cape.
+Joe, Destro (voiced by Maurice LaMarche) has survived the events of the movie and is now Serpentor's second.
+He now sports a gold mask and Iron Grenadier uniform with cape.
 Apparently having tired of the Baroness, Destro is now in a relationship with Zarana.
-Humiliated by Destro's rejection, The Baroness uses Dragonfire energy to return Cobra Commander to semi-human form.
+Humiliated by Destro's rejection, the Baroness uses Dragonfire energy to return Cobra Commander to semi-human form.
 Once he has returned, Cobra Commander contacts Destro, who informs the Commander he will join him again if he is able to overthrow Serpentor.
 He is also forced to "dump" Zarana by the Baroness, which he does, literally, through a trap door.
 With Serpentor defeated, Destro renews his alliance with Cobra Commander and repairs his relationship with the Baroness.

 Throughout the series, Destro does not show as much disrespect for the Commander as he did in the Sunbow series, appearing more loyal than before.
-But he does still maintain his role as the more level-headed and intelligent of the Cobra leaders, and often has to talk some sense into Cobra Commander and stop his hysterical rants.
+He does maintain his role as the more levelheaded and intelligent of the Cobra leaders, and often has to talk some sense into Cobra Commander and stop his hysterical rants.
 He still shows his disdain for the Commander, but mainly keeps his remarks to himself.
-In the second season of the DIC series, Destro regains his silver mask and dons a variation of his classic outfit.
+In the second season of this series, Destro regains his silver mask and dons a variation of his classic outfit.

 Spy Troops and Valor vs. Venom

-Destro appeared in the direct-to-video CGI animated movies G.I.
+Destro appears in the direct-to-video CGI animated movies G.I.
 Joe: Spy Troops and G.I.
 Joe: Valor vs. Venom, voiced by Scott McNeil.
 In the first film, he funds the construction of the Battle Android Troopers and serves as one of their controllers (along with Storm Shadow) to fight G.I.
 Joe when they invade the base.
-Though the B.A.T.s soon prove ineffective due to the need to split his focus; leaving them vulnerable.

-By the second film, Destro is helping the Venomization project created by Dr Mindbender, but cannot provide a payload deliver system for three years; resulting in Cobra stealing a G.I.
+The B.A.T.s prove ineffective due to the need to split his focus, leaving them vulnerable.
+By the second film, Destro is helping the Venomization project created by Dr. Mindbender, but he cannot provide a payload delivery system for three years.
+Therefore Cobra takes a G.I.
 Joe base designed to launch rain creating payloads.
-The new Venom troopers are more effective as they are brainwashed mutants; until the Joes create an antidote.
+The new Venom troopers are more effective as they are brainwashed mutants, but the Joes create an antidote.

 Sigma 6

 In G.I.
-Joe: Sigma 6, Marc Thompson voices Destro.
-In the Sigma 6 continuity, he is loyal to Cobra Commander and still serves as Cobra's weapons designer.
-Destro is put in custody at the series end.
-This version of Destro may be a cyborg or at least possess some bionic enhancements, having stated he possessed "circuits in his body".
+Joe: Sigma 6, he is loyal to Cobra Commander and still serves as Cobra's weapons designer.
+Destro is placed in custody at the series end.
+This version of Destro may be a cyborg or at least possess some bionic enhancements, having stated he possesses "circuits in his body".
+Marc Thompson provides the voice for Destro.

 Resolute

-In the miniseries, Destro and the Baroness are part of a subplot in which they have taken a team of scientists hostage.
+In the miniseries G.I.
+Joe: Resolute, Destro and the Baroness are in a subplot in which they have taken a team of scientists hostage.
 Roadblock, Beach Head, Gung-Ho and Stalker have to rescue them before Destro starts killing them.
 Unlike other animated versions of Destro, this one has a noticeable Scottish accent.
 He was voiced by Eric Bauza.